containerd/containerd/docs/snapshotters/blockfile.md

 creates a block device for the snapshot, which can be attached to the VM as a block device to facilitate getting the contents into the guest.

+This pairs naturally with VM-based container runtimes such as [Kata Containers](https://katacontainers.io/), which can attach each snapshot's blockfile to the guest as a virtio-blk device.
+See the [Using with Kata Containers](#using-with-kata-containers) section below for a minimal example.

 ## Alternatives

 There are alternatives to the blockfile snapshotter for mounting directories into a